PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac rolled his eyes.

-"We should go right," Relan said, nodding to himself as if he was just figuring this out for the first time, "because the right and good is the "
+"We should go right," Relan said, nodding to himself as if he was just figuring this out for the first time, "because the right and good is the... "

-The strange, hissing grunts grew closer.
+In the distance came the sound of strangely scraping footfalls and hissing grunts.
+The noises echoed wildly in the depths of the dungeon, so it was impossible to know where they came from.
+Left, right, behind.
+But one thing was certain, the sounds were growing closer.

+Relan grew wide-eyed and crouched down, hand on sword hilt.
+His gaze shifted quickly from passageway to passageway to passageway, but as spastic as he was, he could not look at all three avenues at once.
+Boltac shook his head and looked to Rattick.

+"Orcs my merchant friend.
+Hungry for the fatty flesh of shop keepers no doubt."

+"Enh-henh, let's keep moving."
+He said to Relan, "Quietly.
+And if possible, don't do anything too stupid."
+He slapped his kid's hand away from his sword.

+"To the right then, because we are for good," said Relan, nodding as if the matter was settled.

-"We are sneaking into a powerful wizard's dungeon to steal his treasure, what is good about that," demanded Rattick?
-"You'll be no thief at all if you try to be polite about it," Rattick said to Relan.
+"For good," snorted Rattick, "We are sneaking into a powerful wizard's dungeon to steal his treasure, what is good about that?
+You'll be no kind of thief at all if you try to be polite about it," Rattick said.

-As the young boy's face grew red with anger, Boltac stepped between him and asked, "Why do you want to go left?"
+As the young boy's face grew red with anger, Boltac stepped between the two of them and asked, "Why do you want to go left?"

 Rattick smiled, "I just like the left."

-Another guttural utterance echoed through the system of tunnels.
+More guttural utterances echoed through the system of tunnels.
-"We can't stay here," hissed Rattick.
-Boltac shoved both of them aside and walked to the left tunnel.
+"We can't stay here," hissed Rattick, "too dangerous."
+Boltac made his decision by shoving through both of them and walking into the left tunnel.

 Relan rushed after the merchant, "But you can't trust him."

-"I don't," said Boltac, "This tunnel leads down and we needed to make a decision.
-Wait a minute, where is Rattick?"
-They both turned to see two shadows with pointy ears grabbing the cowled shadow of Rattick.
+"I don't," said Boltac, "This tunnel leads down and we needed to make a decision."

+"He is not a man of honor," protested Relan.

+"Kid, you don't know this yet, but Men of Honor?
+Not all that useful."

+"He means to lead us into a trap and steal the contents of your precious bag," he said.

+"The bag is more precious than the contents, hey, wait a minute?
+Where is that weasely son-of-a-bitch?"
+Before they could even turn, they heard the sounds of a scuffle behind them.

+"Ah, Gah, ah-Hah!" they heard Rattick say from around the corner.
+On the wall, grotesque statues cast by torches revealed two shadows with strange pointed ears grabbing at the cowled shadow of Rattick.
+The froze at the spectacle before them.
+There were hisses and grunts, muffled curses and the sound of thudding blows.
+Then Rattick drew a sharp intake of breath and cried, "Save yourselves, I will hold them as long as I can!"

+"We should help him," said Relan.

+"En-henh, you think he would help you?"
+Boltac said, already turning to run.
+Relan gripped his sword.
+For a moment he was trapped there.
+Torn between the desire to do the right thing, and the bald fact that he knew Rattick to be an evil man.
+He watched the shadows tear at each other for a moment.
+Then he turn and ran.

+In an instant he caught up with the wheezing, slow moving merchant.
+Straining under the weight of his brown sack, Boltac looked over at Relan and struggled to say, "If you feel raw about it kid, you can try and rescue him later."

+Relan ran ahead.
+Thinking that he was drawn to danger as the moth is drawn to the candle flame.

+Where the corridor made a right angle bend, Relan came to a stop.
+The stone work had become more finished in this part of the cave system.
+The rough edges had been broken off, and here and there, there was evidence of polishing and brickwork in places.
+Evidently, they were getting some place.
-From around the corner, Rattick's cry echoed, "Save yourselves, I will hold them off!"
+From around the corner, Relan heard noise.

+He held up a hand so Boltac wouldn't run up behind him.
+But when he looked back he realized how silly that was.
+Boltac was limping down the corridor, panting heavily and dragging his sack behind him.
+When he saw that Relan was looking at him he nodded weakly and raised a hand.

+Relan drew his blade carefully, not making a sound.
+Then he peeked around the corner very carefully.
+His jaw dropped.
+And he moved backwards very slowly for fear that he might be seen.

+"Pssst," Relan said as he waved frantically to Boltac, "Hurry!"

+"Ennnnnn-heh," said Boltac as he put on all the hurry of which he was capable.
+By the time he reached where Relan was standing he was panting so heavily, Relan was afraid they would be heard.
+"Shhhhhh!"

+"Kid.
+I. ain't. made… for running," Boltac said between gasps.

+"Look!"
+Relan demanded.
+Boltac raised his weary head and they both peered around the corner.
+It was Boltac's turn to drop his jaw.

+He had thought they were in a large corridor before, but when he saw the massive tunnel through which hundreds of Orcs passed them, his sense of scale was quickly and forcibly recalibrated.
+The most disconcerting thing was that they did not march in ranks, but hurried to and fro as busy townspeople might.
+This was not merely an army, but an underground civilization.

+The tunnel they were in continued across the large cavern -- it seemed inappropriate to call it a tunnel, it was wide enough across for four, maybe five wagons!
+As Boltac watched, two Orc's exited the stream of traffic, and entered the tunnel across the way.

+"We can't stay here," said Boltac.

+"We should go home," said Relan.

+"Enn-henh," said Boltac, "What happened to the brave adventurer."

+"I can't kill so many.
+I, I, I, I…"

+"C'mere for a minute. "

+"Go back?
+But what if we run into some of those things?"

+"Orcs?"

+"Yeah, Orcs."

+"Well, I'll tell you what we're not going to do.
+Run."

+Relan's face went pale and he swallowed.

+"C'mon, cheer up.
+You might get another chance to be a hero again."

+Boltac shuttered his lantern

+As they made their way back down the hallway, Boltac spotted a small side passage, that had not been visible when they came from the other direction.
+It was cut into the rock, leading away from the main tunnel, at a 45 degree angle.

+"C'mon, this way."

+"What if they are tracking us by scent?" said Relan.

+"Ah, c'mon, those things have to have a horrible sense of smell.
+Did you see their crazy noses."

+"Oh, good," said Relan and followed him into the little passage, feeling a false sense of security in the smaller, lesser traveled portion of the dungeon.

+Of course, Orc's

+"I'd say we should wait until nightfall, but I have no idea what time it is now," said Relan.

+torn for a moment between helping Rattick and In a moment he caught up with Boltac.

+-- Orc in Rattick's cowl

 As Boltac ran, he wondered, "Why would Rattick allow himself to get caught."